Last updated: April 3, 2023

-An organised day tour is the perfect solution to experience the highlights of the Blue Mountains in comfort.
-Most organized day tours include a visit to Featherdale Wildlife Park, and a cruise over the Parramatta River returning to Sydney, which is ideal for tourists visiting the Blue Mountains.
+Most organised day tours also include a visit to Featherdale Wildlife Park and a cruise over the Parramatta River returning to Sydney, which is ideal for tourists visiting the Blue Mountains.

 FAQs About Getting to the Blue Mountains

-Here are some of the most frequently asked questions about travelling to the Blue Mountains.
+Here are some of the most frequently asked questions about getting to the Blue Mountains.

-The eastern boundary of the Blue Mountains is located 60 km west from the Sydney CBD, with Katoomba an extra 40 km further away.
+The eastern boundary of the Blue Mountains is located 60 km west of the Sydney CBD, with Katoomba an extra 40 km further away.

-Travelling to the Blue Mountains is easy by car as well as by train.
+Travelling to the Blue Mountains is easy by car and train.
 If you plan to visit various places in the Blue Mountains, the car is the best option.
-If you plan to focus on just one area, the train is a suitable option.
+The train is suitable if you plan to focus on just one area.

 It takes about 90 minutes to get to Katoomba from Sydney by car when the roads are not busy.

-It takes about 115 minutes to get to Katoomba from Sydney Central Station by train.
+By train, it takes about 115 minutes to get to Katoomba from Sydney Central Station.

-The Blue Mountains can be visited year round.
-For hiking, spring and autumn are the best months, as summer may be a bit too warm.
-For sightseeing, spring, summer and autumn are the best months to visit.
+The Blue Mountains can be visited year-round.
+Spring and autumn are the best for hiking, as summer may be a bit too warm.
+Spring, summer and autumn are the best months to visit for sightseeing.